moritzsanne/palletti/README.md

 # palletti
-Extracting dominant colors from images using k-means clustering
+Analyze dominant colors of images using K-Means Clustering